isc-projects/bind9/doc/arm/reference.rst

    as bogus prevents further queries to it.
 The default value of ``bogus`` is ``no``.

-.. namedconf:statement:: request-expire

-   The ``request-expire`` clause determines whether the local server, when acting as a secondary, requests the EDNS EXPIRE value.
-The EDNS EXPIRE value indicates the remaining time before the zone data expires and needs to be refreshed.
-This is used when a secondary server transfers a zone from another secondary server; when transferring from the primary, the expiration timer is set from the EXPIRE field of the SOA record instead.
-The default is ``yes``.

 .. namedconf:statement:: edns

    The ``edns`` clause determines whether the local server attempts to